KKhyeok/SuperstarGAN/README.md

 <p align="center"><img width="100%" src="jpg/figure1.jpg" /></p>

-## Preprocessing dataset
-To traing SuperstarGAN on AFHQ,  you must sort the dataset directory as follows:
-'''bash

 ## Training/Testing networks
 To train SuperstarGAN on AFHQ, you must sort the dataset directory as [AFHQ](https://github.com/KangHyeokKo/SuperstarGAN/blob/main/jpg/AFHQ.md).

 To train SuperstarGAN on CelebA or AFHQ, run the training script below.

 ```bash